Household-Management-101.com

 • Examples: butter, oil

-• Treatment recommendations: Use a pretreatment spray or stick, then launder in hottest water that is safe for that fabric.
+• Treatment recommendations: Use a pretreatment spray or stick (or good old dish soap), then launder in hottest water that is safe for that fabric.

 4. Inorganic stains